sueszli/vector-database-benchmark/diary.md

 i then did the same thing again, but this time with python code which lead to 1154 original lines.

-next i cloned all repositories, unzipped them, and removed all unrelated files.
+next i cloned all repositories and filtered out the unrelated files.